SU-MLA-12-NHITS/Projet_MLA_NHITS/README.md

 Adjust hyperparameters and path to dataset in this file.

 ### Training
-Run the `main.py` script to preprocess the data, train the NHITS model and evaluate its performance:
+Run the `main.py` script to preprocess the data, train the N-HITS model and evaluate its performance:
 ```bash
 python main.py
 ```

 ### Demo
-Explore the NHITS model's in `demo_model.ipynb`.
+Explore the N-HITS model in `demo_model.ipynb`.